tari-labs/tari-university/src/consensus-mechanisms/BFT-consensus-mechanisms-applications/MainReport.md

 written in Rust, was released a few weeks after the white paper ([[33]], [[23]]).

 The general problem in reaching Byzantine agreement on any value is reduced to the simple problem of reaching binary Byzantine agreement on the nodes participating in each decision.
-This has allowed for PARSEC to reuse the binary Byzantine agreement protocol (Signature-free Asynchronous Byzantine Consensus) after adapting it to the gossip protocol [[34]].
+This has allowed PARSEC to reuse the binary Byzantine agreement protocol (Signature-free Asynchronous Byzantine Consensus) after adapting it to the gossip protocol [[34]].

 Similar to HoneybadgerBFT, this protocol is composed through the additions of interesting ideas presented in literature.